How To Dispose Of Old Books And Magazines (Without Just Throwing Them Out)

 5. When a skip actually makes sense

-You don’t need a skip for “two shelves of books.”
-You do need one when you’re clearing volume, for example:
+You don’t need a skip for two shelves of books.
+You do need one when you’re clearing volume:

 Final takeaway

-If you’re clearing more than just books, old wardrobes, boxes, carpets, and general rubbish, tell us roughly how much you’ve got, and we’ll point you to the right skip size so you’re not overpaying.
+Need to clear a large space?
+If you’re clearing more than just books, like old wardrobes, boxes, and garden waste, tell us roughly what you’ve got.
+We’ll help you find the right skip size to avoid overpaying.